todorpopov/medical-record/k8s/api/README.md

 To apply the manifest to a Kubernetes cluster, use the following command from the project root:
 - `kubectl apply -n medical-record -f k8s/api/api.yaml`

+## NodePort Service
+Since the frontend is packaged into a build file and send to the client's browser, we need a way to be able to make requests to the API Gateway from outside the Kubernetes cluster.
+This is why the API Service manifest is of type `NodePort`.
+It assigns a public port to the Service, in this case `31000`, and forwards traffic from outside of the cluster, to the API.